<function>

 Nanoseconds | ns | 10-9 |

 Variables can be categorized as local or global according to the code block in which they live: global variables can be accessed and modified anywhere in the code, while local variables are only accessible within a specific scope.
-In the context of this section, the scope of interest is a function, so local variables will exclusively refer to function arguments and variables defined within the function.
+For this section, the scope of interest is a function, so local variables will exclusively refer to function arguments and variables defined within the function body.

-The distinction between local and global variables is especially relevant for this chapter since global variables are a common source of type instability.
-The issue arises because Julia's type system doesn't assign specific concrete types to global variables.
-As a result, the compiler is forced to consider multiple possibilities for any computation involving these variables.
-This limitation prevents specialization, leading to reduced performance.
+The distinction is especially relevant for this chapter, since global variables are a common source of type instability.
+The reason is that Julia doesn't assign concrete types to global variables.
+As a result, the compiler is forced to consider multiple possibilities during any computation that involves these variables.
+Such behavior prevents specialization, leading to reduced performance.

 , "hello"